 Neil Sirota's practice encompasses patent litigation, as well as validity and infringement opinions, patent prosecution and counseling on intellectual property matters such as patent procurement strategies and licensing.
 He also has experience litigating trademark, trade dress and copyright issues.

-Mr. Sirota has litigated a wide array of technologies, including semiconductor device fabrication, internet-of-things technology, mobile phone antenna designs, e-commerce, mobile phone user interface technology, digital rights management, computer system data transfer, power transistor devices, battery chargers, liquid crystal displays, cable television transmission systems, internet communications, roofing shingles, faucet designs, gas springs, and electromagnetic interference protection devices.
+Mr. Sirota has litigated a wide array of technologies, including magnetic tape data storage, semiconductor device fabrication, internet-of-things technology, mobile phone antenna designs, e-commerce, mobile phone user interface technology, digital rights management, computer system data transfer, power transistor devices, battery chargers, liquid crystal displays, cable television transmission systems, internet communications, roofing shingles, faucet designs, gas springs, and electromagnetic interference protection devices.

 Mr. Sirota taught intellectual property law for several years as an adjunct professor in the graduate design management program at Pratt Institute.
 Prior to entering law school, he worked at Hazeltine Corporation, where he designed radio frequency circuits for various applications, primarily for use in the testing of receiver/transmitter aircraft identification systems.